CITY – AN OASIS IN THE CENTER OF CPH

 The most sophisticated is the imperial kitchen, which is served at the fine dining restaurants in Vietnam's major cities.
-The food here is more delicate than in the peasant and street kitchen and the Vietnamese top restaurants are inspired by international gastronomic tendencies to create reinterpretations of classic Vietnamese recipes.
-They use unique high-quality ingredients, which are combined to menus, for instance shellfish platters, cuts of beef, duck and pork and delicious desserts.
-Always accompanied by Asian inspired cocktails and the best foreign wines.
+Here the Vietnamese top restaurants are inspired by international gastronomic tendencies and create reinterpretations of classic Vietnamese recipes.

 Vietnamese food can be divided into three regions, characterized by the climate and the unique raw materials available in the each region.

 Hanoi is located in the northern Highlands.
 The region is bordering China, which has affected the food culture.
 Here the salty taste of the traditional cuisine dominates, and the dishes are typically seasoned with soy and fish sauce.